Do I have to join a pension scheme?

 You can get a personal pension or stakeholder pension from financial services companies such as insurance companies, bank and building societies.
 These are known as pension 'providers'.

-The pension provider invests the funds in the scheme, to pay your pension when you retire or decide to take money out (though there may be restrictions on when you can do so).
+The pension provider invests the funds in the scheme, to pay your pension when you retire or decide to take money out (though there are restrictions on when you can do so).
 Depending on the type of investment you may have to pay some charges to the pension provider.
 The charges will come out of the pension contributions you pay.

 When you draw your pension, or take an income, from a personal pension, the provider will pay the income under Pay As You Earn (PAYE), which means they will take tax off any taxable part of the pension.
 The provider will deduct tax according to your tax code.